notLukaGray/The-Glass-House/README.md

 # The Glass House

-The Glass House is my antidote to the “design → dev → content → repeat” relay race.
+The Glass House is my antidote to the "design → dev → content → repeat" relay race.
 Instead of juggling files, comments, and last-minute margin tweaks, everyone works on the same living pages.
 The project is still in active development.
 No public license yet, but the vision is clear: keep creativity flowing, keep handoffs minimal, and keep tech headaches to a dull buzz.

 Designs still start in Figma; they simply land here without the usual gymnastics.